GTSL-UC/PY-C-DES/README.md

 CO2 - Folder with tables that detail the fluid properties of carbon dioxide throughout a wide spectrum of conditions.

-Other full table properties such as O2 and H2 to be added soon.
+Other full table properties such as O2 and H2 follow the same format.

 README - This file.